 Located roughly an hour’s drive from Seminyak, you’ll find one of Bali’s most majestic temples – Uluwatu or Pura Luhur Uluwatu.

 And, if there is one temple that deserves a spot on your 7-day Bali itinerary, it is this one!
 Towering 70m above the Indian Ocean, this gorgeous clifftop temple dates back to the 10th century.
 Uluwatu is an important place of worship and one of Bali’s six key temples.
 Besides its religious significance, the temple is also revered as the best sunset viewing spot on the island.

 After you’ve explored all the courtyards housing ancient sculptures and relics, walk along the fortified walls.
-Then head over to the adjacent amphitheater where you can watch an exhilarating Kecak Fire Dance and watch the sun setting over the horizon.
+Then head over to the adjacent amphitheater where you can watch an exhilarating traditional Kecak dance performance while the sun sets over the horizon.

-The fire dance starts at 6 pm daily and lasts about an hour.
+The Kecak fire dance starts at 6 pm daily and lasts about an hour.
 Make sure to come at least an hour or two before sunset to explore all the nooks and crannies of the temple.
 It’s also a good idea to book your tickets for this sacred performance well in advance to avoid disappointment.
 If you want to explore the temple at your leisure, but still need a ride, book a transfer here.